Mardi Gras Indians: Cultural designs

-When making their suits, Mardi Gras Indians incorporate cultural designs from West African and North American Indigenous cultures, making their regalia a unique form of African-American folk art.
+When making their suits, Mardi Gras Indians incorporate cultural designs from North American Indigenous cultures, African American, and African depictions within suits, making their regalia a unique form of Black-American folk art.
 Mardi Gras Indians initially decorated their ornaments with pearls, rhinestones, turkey feathers, fish scales, discarded beads, and sequins—along with their brightly colored ostrich feather headdresses, these can weigh over 150 pounds.
 Maskers have adopted a range of visual styles over the centuries, such as those in 1781 who were banned for "exhibitions against the public quietness" or those from the 1823 carnival who wore crowns of gold oblong boxes stacked on their heads.
 In 1804 and 1813, a German American and Swiss traveler saw Black men in "oriental and Indian dress" wearing different colored Turkish turbans.
-Over the years, their suits became more elaborate and colorful and incorporated cultural elements from Africa.
-West African cultural elements include cowrie shells, kente cloth, raffia, and traditional face masks and shields.
-Researchers have described a Nigerian beading technique in "Uptown styles" while Bakongo influences are seen in the suits of "Downtown styles."
+Over the years, their suits became more elaborate and colorful, some even incorporated inspirations from Africa.
+West African elements include cowrie shells, kente cloth, raffia, and traditional face masks and shields.
+Researchers have described a Nigerians using beading technique from "Uptown styles" while Bakongo are influenced from the suits of "Downtown styles."